mportesdev/pictureshow/README.rst

     list_of_pictures = ['pics/mandelbrot.png', 'pics/mandelbrot.jpg']
     pictures_to_pdf(*list_of_pictures, pdf_file='pictures.pdf')

-Please note that unlike the command line interface, ``pdf_file`` must be specified as a keyword argument:
+Please note that unlike the command line interface, ``pdf_file`` must be specified as a keyword argument.

 Another example, demonstrating all available keyword-only arguments: